julianperrott/WowClassicGrindBot/README.md

 Try to avoid the path getting too close to:

 * Obstactles like trees, houses.
-* Steep hills or cliffs (falling off one can make the bot get stuck)
+* Steep hills or cliffs (falling off one can make the bot get stuck).
-* Camps/groups of mobs
+* Camps/groups of mobs.
 * Elite mob areas, or solo elite paths.

 The best places to grind are:

-* Places with non casters i.e. beasts
+* Places with non casters i.e. beasts.
+So that they come to you when agro'd.
-* Places where mobs are far apart (so you don't get adds)
+* Places where mobs are far apart (so you don't get adds).
-* Places with few obstacles
+* Places with few obstacles.
-* Flat ground
+* Flat ground.

 # Pathing